mrontio/Innovation-Camp-2025/ictransport/README.md

 To simplify the hackathon for you, we decided to create a semi-transparent layer to communicate numpy objects from Pi to HPC and back with the help of your laptop.

 ## Startup Procedure (**important**)
 As this was written in about 24 hours of work, there is a huge dependency on the order of starting each process.
-From now on, make sure to start them as pictured:
+From now, make sure to start them as pictured:

 <p align="center"><img src="./img/startup.png" alt="startup diagram" title="startup" width="200" height="200"></p>

 1. The laptop is the central puzzle piece to this, make sure to start it first.
 2. The HPC is typically the listener.
 Start in second.
 3. The Pi requests from Iridis.
 Start it last, or whenever you need something processed.

+### Please also ensure to specify timeout as you don't want to ping the servers endlessly!

 ## Installation
 You need to install ictransport on your *HPC instance* and *your laptop* to enable this communication layer (the Pi already has it installed).